dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 *	The class `CDirectoryFetcher` and `CFileFetcher` will be able to return error codes via `CImageSourceErrorListener`.
 *	Updated the error codes of the method `SaveToFile` of the class `CImageManager`.
 * Optimized the logic to support calling `CIntermediateResultManager.AddResultReceiver` and  `CIntermediateResultManager.RemoveResultReceiver` after StartCapturing.
-* Optimized the error handling when initlicense with offline license.
+* Optimized the error handling when `InitLicense` with offline license.

 ### Fixed